jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

 done
 ```

-After run this script your helmfile.yaml should look something like this:
+After running this script, your helmfile.yaml should look something like this:

 ```yaml